-Dated at Longueuil, Québec, Canada this 19th day of June 2015.
+Dated in Longueuil, Québec, Canada this June 17 2016.

 By order of the Board of Directors,

 (s) François Renaud François Renaud, Secretary

 IMPORTANT

 It is desirable that as many shares as possible be represented at the Annual Meeting.
 If you do not expect to attend, and would like your shares represented, please sign the enclosed proxy and return it as soon as possible in the envelope provided.
 The Corporation urges shareholders to review the Meeting Materials before voting.